Breathing Less Header

 Hyperventilation: Present in Over 90% of Normals

-Sick people breathe even more, as you can see from studies on the Homepage of this site.
+Sick people breathe about 2-3 times more than medical norms, as you can see from studies on the Homepage of this site.

 These and other changes (e.g., of a biochemical nature) cause various problems with the GI system.
 Other studies found that blood flow, for example, to the liver and colon is proportional to arterial CO2 due to the same CO2-vasodilation effect.
 As a result, over-breathing leads to reduced blood and oxygen supply to all GI organs, rectum, and surrounding muscles and tissues included.
-A low oxygen level in cells triggers anaerobic cellular respiration, elevated lactic acid content, suppression of the immune system, pathological flora in the gut, and many other negative effects.
+This is the key cause of constipation.
+A low oxygen level in cells triggers anaerobic cellular respiration, elevated lactic acid content, suppression of the immune system, pathological flora in the gut, and many other negative effects, such as bloating and acne.

 Causes of constipation chart

-Breathing exercises causes constipation relief in 1 minute
+Breathing exercises cure constipation and provide a relief in 1 minute

-Therefore, it is not a surprise that over 90% of people can get relief from constipation in 2-3 min using a simple breathing exercise developed by Russian medical doctors and tested on thousands of people with chronic constipation.
-It is Remedy No.4 from Home remedies for chronic constipation.
+Therefore, it is not a surprise that over 90% of people can get fast relief from constipation (in 1-2 minutes or nearly suddenly) using a simple breathing exercise (remedy) developed by Russian medical doctors.
+This most natural home remedy was tested on thousands of people with chronic constipation.
+It is Remedy No.4 on this page: Home remedies for chronic constipation.

 How automatic-breathing parameters relate to spasms and cramping